developer-zebra/developer-zebra-site/src/mx/4-4/wireless/wifi/index.md

 		* https://en.wikipedia.org/wiki/List_of_WLAN_channels
 * The minimum length is 0 characters and the maximum length is 64 characters.
 * Comma separated and may contain a range specified with a dash '-'.
 Example: 36-60

-### Specify Diagnostic Options
-Pivotal parm: Yes

-Description:
->Specify whether Diagnostic Options will be used.
-When turned on, Fusion Advanced Logging can also be turned on.
-This option can be used to collect additional information for troubleshooting but can impact the performance of a device.

-> **Note:** In most cases, this option should not be used except under the direction of Zebra support staff.

-#### Fusion Advanced Logging
-Settable if: The "Specify Diagnostic Options" box is checked

-Pivotal parm: No

-Parm name: FusionAdvancedLogging

-Description:
->Specify whether Fusion Advanced Logging will be used

 ### Specify Advanced Options